Voters Could Clamp Down On Ethics, Campaign Finance At The Ballot Box

 Voters in more than a dozen states will vote on ballot questions next Tuesday to enact stringent laws on campaign finance and other government ethics issues affecting state and local lawmakers.

 The surge in ballot questions comes as national Democrats are embracing ethics reform issues.
 House Democrats have legislation ready to launch, with more than 100 Democratic congressional candidates signing a letter this month calling for reforms to be "the very first item Congress addresses" in January.
-And 120 Democratic non-incumbents on next week's ballots have pledged to reject contributions from corporate PACs.
+And 120 Democratic nonincumbents on next week's ballots have pledged to reject contributions from corporate PACs.

 "It's telling that we have so many challengers for Congress that are running on this issue," said Larry Norden, deputy director of the democracy program at New York University's Brennan Center for Justice.
 "But to get real change now, the only way to do that is at the local and the state level."